 - whether there was a fixed maturity date, whether an arm’s-length rate of interest was specified,

 - the relationship between the issuer and the holder,

 For each filter that is applied, a visual breakdown of the outcome is provided which indicates which of the cases and IRS rulings, where the selected factor is present, fall on the side of debt or equity.
 This provides the user with immediate, rich insight into the legal landscape.

 In this way, Blue J does not only deliver data, but knowledge, and eliminates the requirement of clairvoyant foresight in areas the researcher does not feel at home.
 The efficiency problem is obviously solved by this improved research method.
 All it takes is to select the legal topic and the factors that are of interest to the researcher.

 But how about exhaustiveness?

-Despite Blue J being a tech company, our legal research team is composed of real human beings that dedicate their time and efforts to collecting all the pertinent cases on a legal question to build a truly helpful Decision Search.
+Despite Blue J being a tech company, our legal research team is composed of real human beings that dedicate their time and efforts to collecting all the pertinent cases and IRS guidance on a legal question to build a truly helpful Decision Search.
 They apply their expertise to generate old-school keyword search terms and do the work to assess every data point the keyword search surfaces for its potential value for subsequent researchers of the topic at hand.
 And the key terms searches are run every week to make sure the most recent decisions are included as well.
 In this way, the user has a formidable starting point for their research, as Blue J facilitates but never replaces the expertise and care of the tax professional.